Smoky Mountain Wildlife

 Deer populations throughout the Great Smoky Mountains National Park changes quickly.
 With over-population which often leads to disease and starvation the number of White Tailed Deer fluctuates.
 Predation by numerous wildlife including coyotes, bears, and bobcats eliminated most threats associated with overpopulation.

 With over 200 species of birds reportedly spotted and 120 species nesting in the Smoky Mountains, the park is vital in the re-population of birds to many areas.
 There are 60 species of birds that live in the national park all year round.
-Many species of birds stop in the Smokies during migration to rest and forage for food.
+Many species of birds stop in the Smokies during migration, because they need food and rest.
 For Bird watchers it is a true paradise.

 Great Places to Bird watch in the Smoky Mountains and the species of bird you might find there include: